 - An employee should complete a minimum of 5 years of total service

-- 24 times of the monthly salary or the cost of the property (whichever is less) can be withdrawn to purchase a plot.
+- 24 times of the monthly salary for purchasing a plot/36 times of the monthly salary for purchasing or constructing a house or the cost of the property or the total of employee’s and his employer’s share along with the interest amount (whichever is less) can be withdrawn.

 - Withdrawal is allowed only after completing 5 years of service